 Hormone levels change during puberty, periods, pregnancy and through the menopause.
 For some girls and women, there is a link between hormones and when they have seizures.
 This means that they may be more likely to have seizures, and be at greater risk of injury because of seizures, at these times.

 There are specific issues around pregnancy for women with epilepsy.
 Most pregnant women with epilepsy have a normal pregnancy and a healthy baby.
 However, some anti-epileptic drugs (AEDs) can cause birth defects or developmental problems.
-This risk can sometimes be reduced by lowering the dose or changing the AED.
+The Medicines and Healthcare products Regulatory Agency (MHRA) states that sodium valproate should not be prescribed to girls or women who are pregnant, or who may become pregnant in future, unless it is the only effective drug for them and they are on a pregnancy prevention programme.
 This risk needs to be balanced with the risk of injury to the mother and baby if seizures are not controlled with medication.
-In rare cases, risks of uncontrolled seizures can mean serious injury, or even death.
+In rare cases, risks of uncontrolled seizures can mean very serious injury, or even death.

 Can seizures damage the brain?

 Everyone has some brain cell loss as they get older.
 Whether seizures cause any extra loss of brain cells is not clear.
 This may depend on the type and length of seizure that the person has.

 Memory may be affected during or after a seizure.
 This can be because brain cells in parts of the brain responsible for memory can be sensitive to the effect of seizures.
 How long it takes to recover can vary from one person to another, and even after fully recovering from a seizure, some people's memory might be permanently affected.
 If you are worried about this, you might like to talk to your neurologist or doctor about how your epilepsy might affect you.